ChrisDue/angular-coffeemaker/README.md

 ### 3.2 Launch and view

-To start the Cypress Test Runner and see all executable tests:
+To start the Cypress Test Runner UI and see all executable tests:
 > npx cypress open

+**Note 1:**
+It is normal for the visual snapshot test to fail when running all tests.
+Go into the header section and run it separately.

+**Note 2:**
+It is _also_ normal for the visual test "looks the same on every page" to fail when running it separately for the first time.
+To fix this, first run header.spec.js only.
+In the field of the failing test, click "COMPARE SNAPSHOT".
+This opens a window, comparing 2 snapshots.
+Here, click "Update snapshot".
+Then re-run the test.
+Repeat this step for every failing page.
+One after the other will succeed.

 <br/>

-# Default text block by Angular
+# Default boilerplate text block by Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.6.